yanun0323/router/README.md

   - `server`: Port to listen on
   - `redirect`: List of forwarding rules
     - `path`: URL path prefix to match
+    - `host`: Target host to forward to (defaults to "localhost" if not specified)
     - `port`: Target port to forward to

 ## Usage